Ukraine in the Eurovision Song Contest 2008: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2008 Eurovision Song Contest on 21 December 2007.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Between 2005 and 2007, NTU had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-The Ukrainian broadcaster internally selected the artist for the 2008 contest, while a national final was also organised to select the song.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 21 December 2007.
+In the past, NTU had alternated between both internal selections and national finals in order to select its entry.
+Between 2005 and 2007, NTU had set up national finals with several artists to choose both the song and performer, with both the public and a panel of jury members involved in the selection.
+The broadcaster internally selected the artist for the 2008 contest, while a national final was also organised to select the song.

 Before Eurovision

 Artist selection

 On 21 December 2007, NTU announced that they had internally selected Ani Lorak to represent Ukraine in Belgrade.
 Lorak previously attempted to represent Ukraine at the Eurovision Song Contest in 2005, placing second in the national final with the song "A Little Shot of Love".
 On 25 December 2007, NTU announced that they would organise a national final to select her song.